AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-03-07-setting-width-and-height-on-images/index.md

 ### Dimensionless Images Cause Layout Shifts

-When the page loads, your browser already knows the width to reserve for content like images based on your layout's CSS.
-But what it *doesn't* know ahead of time is how much *vertical* space it needs to reserve for images since this varies from one image to another.
-Until the image has downloaded, the browser won't have access to that information.

-This means that as your browser renders the page for the first time, your images will initially collapse to a height of zero until they've been fully downloaded, at which point the browser will correct the space that those images occupy.
+When the page loads, your browser doesn't know how much vertical space it should reserve for images since this varies from one image to another.
+Until the image has downloaded, the browser won't have access to that metadata.
+This means that the your browser renders the page for the first time, dimensionless images will initially collapse to a height of zero until they've been fully downloaded, at which point the browser will correct the space that those images occupy.
 Thus, elements after the image will initially be positioned above their true location, like the second paragraph in this diagram:

 {% include "postImage.html" src: "./images/not-loaded.png", alt: "A mock browser window with two paragraphs of text spaced a very short distance apart." %}